Oil tankers transiting Strait of Hormuz since start of Iran war

 Two Pakistan-flagged tankers entered the Gulf on April 12.

-The Aframax tanker Shalamar is heading to the United Arab Emirates on Monday to load Das crude, the data showed, while the Panamax-sized Khairpur is heading to Kuwait to load refined products, according to the data.
+The Aframax tanker Shalamar was headed to the United Arab Emirates on Monday to load Das crude, the data showed, while the Panamax-sized Khairpur is heading to Kuwait to load refined products, according to the data.

 Aframax tanker P. Aliki passed through the strait on March 28 and discharged Saudi crude at Karachi on March 31.